 The reusable sleeve pack competes successfully with single trip gaylord and pallet systems in closed loops, as well as with plastic intermediate bulk containers for loads in the 600 to 700-pound range.

 The reusable sleeve pack provides the functionality of the single use pallet and gaylord solution, but at a significantly lower cost per use in closed loop systems.
 The sleeve pack is light, durable, and collapses when emptied to provide efficient storage and extremely high return ratios of 6:1 or 8:1.
 In one international pooling application, it enjoys a 10:1 return ratio.
 The sleeve pack delivers a maximum inner dimension to outer dimension capacity.
-Additionally, sleeve packs can be stacked up to 4 high in the warehouse, and 2 high for shipment,
+Additionally, loaded sleeve packs can be stacked up to 4 high in the warehouse, depending upon the product, and 2 high for shipment.

-Aside from light weight and durability, other benefits include ease of customization and operator convenience.
-Because it is typically used with thermoformed pallets versus injection molded pallets, it can be more quickly prototyped.
+Aside from lightweight and durability, other benefits include ease of customization and operator convenience.
+Because it is often used with thermoformed pallets versus injection molded pallets, it can be more quickly prototyped to various pallet sizes as required.
+Sleeves can also be used with other types of pallets, including wood and injection molded, where a stiffer base is required.
 And increasingly, as the need for speed increases, reusable sleeve packs are being designed for ease and speed of assembly and disassembly.
 Also, the reusable sleeve pack eliminates single trip packaging waste and is fully recyclable at the end of its useful life.

 Sleeve pack vendors provide a range of options, such as drop doors, bottom doors, different locking and latching mechanisms, customized internal dunnage, graphics, colors, as well as sleeve material and thickness choices.